newrelic/rusty-hog/README.md

 # Rusty Hogs
-Rusty Hog is built in Rust for performance, and based on TruffleHog which is written in Python.
+Rusty Hog is a secret scanner built in Rust for performance, and based on TruffleHog which is written in Python.
 It provides the following binaries:

 * Ankamali Hog: Scan for secrets in a Google Doc